 With such an abundance of world-class hiking, it’s not easy whittling down the very best trails in the Great Smokies—but we’re giving it a go here!

-If you’re hiking boots are still itchy after soaking up the splendor of Rainbow Falls, you can continue along the trail another four miles or so to the crown of Mount LeConte.
+If your hiking boots are still itchy after soaking up the splendor of Rainbow Falls, you can continue along the trail another four miles or so to the crown of Mount LeConte.

 An early attraction on the Alum Cave Trail is Arch Rock, a slate portal you’ll pass through via rock stairs.
 At about the two-mile point, Inspiration Point is indeed inspiring with its long mountainscape vistas.
 A bit before the halfway mark, you’ll reach Alum Cave Bluff: a gigantic alcove on the flanks of Peregrine Peak that offers a shady stopover.
 The trail steepens beyond Alum Cave Bluff and the views continue to broaden as you hoof it to the 6,593-foot summit of one of the grandest peaks in the Great Smokies.